dongrote/amiibo/README.md

 # amiibo

-`amiibo` is an interface for reading and writing Amiibo bin files to NFC tags, written in node.js for ultimate speed and power.
+`amiibo` is an interface for reading and writing Amiibo bin files to NFC tags (NTAG215), written in node.js for ultimate speed and power.

 ## Install NodeJS 12 LTS